 On the evening of April 14, 1865, John Wilkes Booth, a famous actor and Confederate sympathizer, assassinated President Abraham Lincoln at Ford’s Theatre in Washington, D.C.
 The attack came only five days after Confederate General Robert E. Lee surrendered his massive army at Appomattox Court House, Virginia, effectively ending the American Civil War.

 Despite his Confederate sympathies, Booth remained in the North during the Civil War, pursuing a successful career as an actor.
 But as the war entered its final stages, he and several associates hatched a plot to kidnap the president and take him to Richmond, the Confederate capital.

 On March 20, 1865, the day of the planned kidnapping, Abraham Lincoln failed to appear at the spot where Booth and his six fellow conspirators lay in wait, foiling their planned abduction.
-Two weeks later, Richmond fell to Union forces.
-In April, with Confederate armies near collapse across the South, Booth came up with a desperate plan to save the Confederacy.
+Two weeks later, Richmond fell to Union forces, and on April 9, General Robert E. Lee surrendered at Appomattox Court House.
+Growing desperate, Booth came up with an even more sinister plan to save the Confederacy.

 Lincoln at Ford’s Theatre